supercollider/rfcs/rfcs/0001-binary-quark.md

   - If yes, does the cross-platform build process happen on a CI system?
     - If yes, do we have a volunteer to maintain such as system?
-    - If yes, Shall other build options than C++ be supported, such as Rust or Nim, perhaps deferred?
+    - If yes, Shall other build options than C++ be supported, such as Rust or Nim, perhaps later?
     - If yes, can we create builds for each common type of executable on Linux?
 Different binary formats and 32/64 bit add up and require detection
     - If no, how is transpiling set up on each possible OS for a quark maintainer's system?
 Or should each quark be expected to be built by volunteers on all three systems?
   - If yes, should source distribution be used as a fallback mechanism?